 \subsection{Real Data Analysis: Criteo Dataset}

-To further evaluate the proposed approach in real-world applications, we analyze the public Criteo Uplift Prediction dataset on digital advertising, originally curated and studied by \citep{Diemert2018}.
+To further evaluate our approach in real-world applications, we analyze the public Criteo Uplift Prediction dataset on digital advertising \citep{Diemert2018}.
 This dataset aggregates multiple incrementality experiments in which a subset of users was randomly withheld from receiving advertisements.
-It contains 25,309,483 user-level observations, each with a binary treatment indicator, 12 covariates, two surrogate outcomes -- visit and exposure, and a conversion indicator.
-The data exhibit a visit rate of 4.13\%, a conversion rate of 0.23\%, and a treatment ratio of 84.6\%, reflecting the high sparsity typical of conversion in digital advertising systems.
-We apply our proposed estimator to examine the benefits of using Visit and Exposure as surrogates for ITR estimation in the original dataset.
+It contains 25,309,483 user-level observations, each with a binary treatment indicator, 12 covariates, two surrogate endpoints (visit and exposure) and a conversion indicator.
+The data exhibit a visit rate of 4.13\%, a conversion rate of 0.23\%, and a treatment ratio of 84.6\%, reflecting the high sparsity typical in digital advertising conversion.
+We apply our estimators to evaluate the utility of using Visit and Exposure as surrogates in ITR design.

 In our experimental design, the primary outcome is conversion (whether a user made a purchase), while the surrogates include visit (whether a user visited the website) and exposure (whether the user was effectively exposed to the treatment).
 The treatment variable $A$ indicates whether a user was assigned to receive the advertisement.
-We also consider all 12 covariate features.
-We randomly select 70\% of the dataset as the training set and the remaining 30\% as the test set.
-While surrogates and covariates are observed for all users, we assume the primary outcome is only observed on the training set.
+Additionally, all 12 available covariate features are incorporated into the analysis.
+We then apply the same sample-splitting strategy as in the simulation study, partitioning the dataset into auxiliary and main samples.

-We apply four machine learning methods to estimate CATEs: Random Forest (RF)\citep{breiman2001random}, LightGBM \citep{ke2017lightgbm}, XGBoost, and Gradient Boosting \citep{natekin2013gradient}.
+We apply four machine learning methods to estimate CATEs: Random Forest (RF)\citep{breiman2001random}, LightGBM \citep{ke2017lightgbm}, XGBoost \citep{pedregosa2011scikit}, and Gradient Boosting \citep{natekin2013gradient}.
 For treatment assignment probability, we employ a logistic regression model to estimate the propensity scores.
-Implementations use \texttt{scikit-learn}’s \texttt{LogisticRegression} for the propensity model, \texttt{RandomForestRegressor} for random forests, \texttt{GradientBoostingRegressor} for gradient boosting, \texttt{lightgbm} for LightGBM, and \texttt{xgboost} for XGBoost \citep{pedregosa2011scikit}.
+Implementations use \texttt{scikit-learn}'s \texttt{LogisticRegression} for the propensity model, \texttt{RandomForestRegressor} for random forests, \texttt{GradientBoostingRegressor} for gradient boosting, \texttt{lightgbm} for LightGBM, and \texttt{xgboost} for XGBoost.